skolbot.AI Chatbot for Schools

 What worked well

-• 48-hour deployment captured the UCAS window without waiting for a 3-month IT project.
+• 48-hour deployment captured the OUAC window without waiting for a 3-month IT project.
 The technical barrier that had delayed previous chatbot evaluations โ€” a 6-week integration estimate from a generic vendor โ€” simply did not apply.
 The JavaScript snippet went live on a Tuesday afternoon; by Thursday morning, the chatbot had already handled 47 conversations.

 • Chatbot + SMS reminders reduced no-shows from 52% to 14%, freeing places for additional prospects.
-The personalised reminder at D-1 included the prospect's name, chosen programme and a one-click calendar link โ€” a level of personalisation that would have required hours of manual work per event.
+The personalised reminder at D-1 included the prospect's name, chosen program and a one-click calendar link โ€” a level of personalisation that would have required hours of manual work per event.

 What to monitor

 • Initial content quality.
 The chatbot is only as good as the data it is trained on.
-If your website contains outdated information (last year's fees, discontinued programmes), the chatbot will repeat it.
+If your website contains outdated information (last year's fees, discontinued programs), the chatbot will repeat it.
 Plan a content review before deployment.

 • ROI measurement at 30, 60 and 90 days.
 Do not judge a chatbot on the first week.
 Key metrics to track: